-- The GP follows the University's standard policies and procedures for retention and remediation procedures.
-(Graduate School Manual Section 10 Scholastic Standing, Appendix A - Sections A.10 Academic Standards and Integrity, A.12 Grades, A.24 The University Judicial System, and A.26 The Graduate Student Academic Appeals Board) and the University Manual (Chapter 8 - 8.26.13 Appeals Procedure).
+- 1. The GP follows the University's standard policies and procedures for retention and remediation procedures.
+(Graduate School Manual Section 10 Scholastic Standing, Appendix A Sections A.10 Academic Standards and Integrity, A.12 Grades, A.24 The University Judicial System, and A.26 The Graduate Student Academic Appeals Board) and the University Manual (Chapter 8 8.26.13 Appeals Procedure).
 The Graduate School's policy states that all students must earn a C or better in each course and maintain a cumulative GPA above 3.0.
 Failure to meet these criteria requires immediate review of the student's status with the Program Director and/or Graduate School Dean. - 2.
 Students who do not earn a C or better in any course must retake the course in order to graduate.
 As courses are only scheduled in certain terms, this will likely result in the student delaying his/her graduation date.
-A course can only be repeated one time and failure to earn a C or better when retaking the course will result in termination from the GP.
-The student will need to pay to retake the course; retaking a course is not included in the standard program fee. - 3.
+The student will need to pay to retake the course; retaking a course is not included in the standard program fee.
+Students who do not earn a C or better when retaking the course will be terminated from the GP. - 3.
 Students who are terminated from GP will not be able to continue to complete supervised experiential learning rotations with Sodexo.
 It will be the responsibility of the student to determine if any completed academic coursework or experiential learning can be transferred to another program. - 4.
 It is the responsibility of the student to be sure that he/she has earned the grades necessary to graduate.
 Students are strongly encouraged to contact the GP Director as soon as they anticipate they may be in academic danger.
 The GP Director can work with the student to identify a plan for remediation.
 This may include extensions on exams and assignments or course retakes if needed.

 5. The University has many services available to help students succeed.
-Examples of these services include: The Academic Enhancement Center, the Counseling Center, and the Office of Disability Access and Inclusion.
+Examples of these services include: The Academic Enhancement Center, the Counseling Center, and the Office of Disability Services.